-- Pull at least 4-5 inches of thread through the needle.
+- Pull at least 4-5 inches of thread through the needle to the back of the machine.
 It should move smoothly with little resistance.

-For the exact steps to thread the top spool on your sewing machine, look at the directions provided in the instruction manual.
+For the exact steps to thread the top spool on your sewing machine, look at the directions provided in your machine’s instruction manual.